 Early Learning and School Readiness Program

-In addition, the program seeks to enhance knowledge about the preparation, training, and professional development of persons involved in the care and education of young children, the effectiveness of training strategies in promoting the positive modes of interaction identified by the research described above, and the causal linkages between adult behavior and school readiness outcomes for young children.
-Further, research exploring the interaction between characteristics of those receiving preparation, training, or professional development, and the impact of these experiences on their behavior and child outcomes is encouraged.
+Professional Development Linked to Child Outcomes.
+Knowledge about the preparation, training, and professional development of persons involved in the care and education of young children, the effectiveness of training strategies in promoting the positive modes of interaction identified by the research described above, and the causal linkages between adult behavior and school readiness outcomes for young children

 Program Director: James Griffin